idilsunar/Windows-Domain-Lab/README.md

 5. Installed Windows 11 client
 6. Joined the client to the **lab.local** domain
 7. Logged in using domain credentials
+8. Created a shared folder on the server:
 9. Configured permissions for domain users
 10. Accessed the shared folder from the Windows 11 client